Parthyapps/Kotlin_Most_Important_Topics/README.md

 Sealed Classes: Using sealed classes for representing restricted class hierarchies, often used in error handling.

 # Val & Const
+- var is a mutable variable — you can reassign values.
-- val - (value) is a read-only variable that can be initialized at runtime.
+- val - (value) is a read-only variable that can be initialized at runtime.For values that don’t change
-- const - const is a compile-time constant.The value is known at compile time, meaning it cannot be assigned dynamically.
+- const val is a compile-time constant and can only be used with top-level or object classes, not inside functions or regular classes.

 # 🚀 Scope Functions in Kotlin
 Kotlin provides **scope functions** to simplify object operations.
 Here’s a quick guide: